michalsen/LinkScanner/README.md

 Scanner
 V.01

-Scan for missing data
+Scan for missing data on pages
-This is for checking data
+ - This is for checking data with a specific class/link text